mahermanns/jube-novice/episodes/03-benchmark-example.md

 ---
-title: "Basic configuration"
+title: "An example application"
 teaching: 10
 exercises: 2
 ---

 :::::::::::::::::::::::::::::::::::::: questions

-- How can a workflow be influenced from the command line?
+- What types of HPC workflows can be automated using JUBE?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

-- Use tags to influence configuration values.
-- Run different workflows with the same configuration.
+- Familiarize yourself
+- Create the benchmarks systems description automatically.

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: keypoints

-- Use tags to include or exclude specific parts of a workflow.

 ::::::::::::::::::::::::::::::::::::::::::::::::